diversen/blood-pressure-log/README.md

     cp config/DB.php config-locale/DB.php

-Check if you can connect to the server and create the database:
+Check if you can connect to the server and then create the database:

     ./cli.sh db --server-connect
     create database bp;